EMI Troubleshooting: How to Fix EMC Issues

 Trust Astrodyne TDI to Cover Your EMI Filter Needs

 With more than 50 years of service and experience, Astrodyne TDI is an industry leader.
 We provide durable and reliable EMI filters to protect your devices against the harmful effects of electromagnetic interference.

-Our solutions work for a broad range of industries, including industrial, medical, military, semiconductor and aerospace.
+Our solutions work for various industries, including industrial, medical, military, semiconductor, and aerospace.
 If you need a custom solution, our team of experts will design a filter specific to your requirements.
 All of our products meet industry standards and are up to code with EMC regulations.